ibm-cloud-docs/apiconnect/old-at-events.md

 | apiconnect.me_signOut.create | Sign out |
 | apiconnect.webhook_updateCatalogScope.update | Update the Webhook object by name or ID |
 {: caption="Table 1.
 Actions that generate events" caption-side="top"}

+## Viewing events
+{: #at_events-ui}

+Events that are generated by an {{site.data.keyword.apiconnect_short}} Reserved instance are automatically forwarded to the {{site.data.keyword.at_full_notm}} service instance that is available in the same location.

+{{site.data.keyword.at_full_notm}} can have only one instance per location.
+To view events, you must access the web UI of the {{site.data.keyword.at_full_notm}} service in the same location where your service instance is available.
+For more information, see [Launching the web UI through the IBM Cloud UI](/docs/Activity-Tracker-with-LogDNA?topic=Activity-Tracker-with-LogDNA-launch#launch_step2).